Envira Gallery Blog

 Start each week by checking out what kind of courses are available in the days to come, and decide whether you want to “RSVP” to any of the lessons.
 Make sure note of the days and times of the classes you wish to attend so that you don’t miss them!
 CreativeLive offers more than one course per day.

 There you have it!
 7 fantastic free photography courses for you to check out this new year!
-Make 2020 the year you step up your photography skills and push yourself to make the best images you can.
+Make this the year you step up your photography skills and push yourself to make the best images you can.

 Need a place to display your stunning new photography?
 Check out our guide to making a photography portfolio website on WordPress, the internet’s most-used website building platform.
 Envira Gallery can help you set up customized, seamless galleries that exhibit your photos in the best possible light.